Rewalsar, India: Spiritual sites

 At Rewalsar there are three Hindu temples.
 These are dedicated to the Hindu sage Lomasha, to Krishna and to Shiva.

 There are three Tibetan Buddhist monasteries located at opposite ends of the lake, and a shrine to Mandarava.
 Rewalsar Lake itself is a spiritual site created by the practice of Mandarava and Padmasambhava.

 Also, there is a Gurdwara which was built in 1930 by Raja Joginder Sen of Mandi.
 It commemorates Guru Gobind Singh's visit, when he sought to evolve a common strategy with the hill rulers against the Mughal emperor Aurangzeb.

 Colossus of Padmasambhava (Guru Rinpoche)

 On April 1, 2012, a monumental statue (37.5 m or 123 ft) of Padmasambhava was consecrated, blessed and inaugurated by the 14th Dalai Lama.
 The building project, spear-headed by Wangdor Rinpoche took nearly 10 years to complete, with the foundation alone taking 3 years to construct.
 It was constructed almost entirely by hand by tradespeople from the immediate Rewalsar area as well as master artists from Nepal and Bhutan.

 Naina Mata Temple

 The Hindu temple of Naina Devi sits upon the hilltop, which provides views of the town and the surrounding hills.
 The 'seven lakes' as well as various Buddhist temples are on the way to the temple.
 A PWD guest-house is located besides the temple.

 Other interests

 The forest department maintains a small zoo at Rewalsar.
 Above Rewalsar, the 'Seven Lakes' including the 'Kunti Lake' are also of interest.

-Accommodations

-There is a Himachal Pradesh Tourism Hotel, and private hotels in Rewalsar, while guest houses are located near the lake.